NikkiDao/Introduction/README.md

 # More About Me

-:pencil2: Check out a Kickstarter Project where I'm a former co-founder and author of an illustrated of children’ stories with a dark twist at [@BedtimeBeforeFive](https://www.instagram.com/bedtimebeforefive/?hl=en) or search us up at [Webcomic](https://tapas.io/episode/1442675), where my author name is known as Niki Pfirsich/
+:pencil2: Check out a Kickstarter Project where I'm a former co-founder and author of an illustrated of children’ stories with a dark twist at [@BedtimeBeforeFive](https://www.instagram.com/bedtimebeforefive/?hl=en) or search us up at [Webcomic](https://tapas.io/episode/1442675), where my author name is known as Niki Pfirsich

-:eyeglasses: I’m currently enrolled in Big Data of Data Engineering bootcamp from UCI, expected completion in April 2023!/
+:eyeglasses: I’m currently enrolled in Big Data of Data Engineering bootcamp from UCI, expected completion in April 2023!

-:ramen: Ask me about my favorite recipes/
+:ramen: Ask me about my favorite recipes

-📫 Reach me at www.linkedin.com/in/nikki-dao/
+📫 Reach me at www.linkedin.com/in/nikki-dao

-:minibus: Fun fact: I love my minivan, her name is Mimivan/
+:minibus: Fun fact: I love my minivan, her name is Mimivan

 (In case you wonder how I inserted emojis as markdown) [Emoji Cheat Sheet](https://www.webfx.com/tools/emoji-cheat-sheet/)